 Make sure to read the related articles (bottom of this page) in order to learn more about specific issues you may encounter.

 There are endless situations one can encounter while checking the speed of a website on a website speed tester, especially considering that there are many of those.
 Let's start by stating that not all of them measure the same things, so it is normal to get different results depending on where you test your site.
-So, first of all, please have a read at this article by Kinsta to know how to properly run a website speed test: How to Properly Run a Website Speed Test
+So, first of all, please have a read at this article by Kinsta to know how to Properly Run a Website Speed Test

 Our key takeaways from what we have learned in years of experience are:

 - Each speed tester measures your sites in a different way and using different algorithms, so like we said, it is normal to get different results.
-For example, GTmetrix is more technical, while PageSpeed Insights focuses more on user experience.
+For example, WebPageTest is more technical, while GTmetrix and PageSpeed Insights focus more on user experience.

 - Each result is always different than the previous one because such tests depend on many things: the current traffic from the test server to your site, the time of the day, the load of the test server, your caching solution, etc.